 Statistics from the Health & Safety Executive show that 25% of all reportable electrical accidents involve portable appliances or office equipment.

-The Electricity at Work Regulations place a legal responsibility on employers, employees and self-employed persons to comply with the provisions of the regulations.
-Which means taking reasonably practicable steps to ensure that no danger results from the use of such equipment.
-You’re required as a business owner or landlord to implement a systematic and regular program of maintenance, inspection and testing for electrical appliances under your control.
+The Electricity at Work Regulations place a legal responsibility on employers, employees and self-employed persons to comply with the regulations.
+This means taking reasonably practicable steps to ensure that no danger results from using such equipment.
+You’re required to have a systematic and regular program of maintenance, inspection and testing for electrical appliances under your control.

 PAT testing is all about ensuring electrical safety